a screenplay by J. thomas wells

 Magic prehistoric eggs that perform audio-synthesis and replicate the human voice in song are discovered in a shipment of coffee beans by Romeo, a Starbucks barista.
 Being the only one who has leaned close enough to the canister to hear the tiny voices, he is now at odds with reality and he soon loses his job.

 But his allegiance to the magic brings him in contact with Galdifore, the Indonesian shaman who watches over the magic eggs.
-He befriends Romeo and bestows upon him the sacred duty of steward to the magic eggs.
-Uncertain about his life and this assignment, he flees across country by bus to visit his parents, only to discover that the magic eggs have followed him.
+He befriends Romeo and bestows upon him the sacred duty of steward to the magic.
+Uncertain about his life and this assignment, he flees across country by bus, only to discover that the magic eggs have followed him.
 He meets Juliet, a quirky Shakespearean actress, also riding the bus to sort out her life.
-But when she hears the magic eggs she too becomes enchanted, not just with the eggs but with Romeo.
+When she hears the magic eggs she too becomes enchanted, not just with the eggs but with Romeo.